Evanston Park

 Evanston Park shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational participation is notably high, with 28.1% of residents currently enrolled in formal education.
-This includes 10.4% in primary education, 8.7% in secondary education, and 4.2% pursuing tertiary education.
+Educational participation is high, with 28.1% of residents currently enrolled in formal education, comprising 10.4% in primary, 8.7% in secondary, and 4.2% in tertiary education.

 Frequently Asked Questions - Education